-All products use the Universal Products ACF2 class \$UNV.
+All components use the Stonebranch Solutions ACF2 class \$UNV.
 The class name may be changed if local requirements require it.

-To install the Universal Products ACF2 class, perform the following steps:
+To install the Stonebranch Solutions ACF2 class, perform the following steps:

-1. Create a CLASMAP with the following ACF2 command:

-'''

-SET CONTROL(GSO)

-INSERT CLASSMAP.$UNV RESOURCE($UNV) RSRCTYPE(UNV) ENTITYLN(246)

-'''

-2. Rebuild and refresh the directories with the following console command:
+- Create a CLASMAP with the following ACF2 command: SET CONTROL (GSO) INSERT CLASSMAP.\$UNV RESOURCE (\$UNV) RSRCTYPE (UNV) ENTITYLN (246) - 2.
+Rebuild and refresh the directories with the following console command: